About

 So, what’s up with the squirrels?
 One of the most puzzling secrets of the building centers on a fascination with squirrels.
 During the construction of the building, the ornamental plasterer apparently felt the need to add a bit of whimsy by including several images of squirrels and acorns throughout.
 Squirrels appear above the building’s front door, while bird, grapevine, and acorn motifs can be found in the plasterwork on the walls in some meeting rooms.
 But look closely as the most striking example is on the ceiling of the Auditorium.
 The plasterer has skillfully incorporated 64 squirrels into the symmetry of the massive dome.

-Scott Bieler, President and CEO of West Herr, is deeply committed to supporting the communities where his employees live and work.
-This partnership with RBTL reinforces West Herr’s long-term dedication to Rochester, creating a space where future generations can gather and enjoy the arts.
-The West Herr Performing Arts Center (WHPAC) is undergoing a six-year restoration project to transform the historic structure into a beautifully restored 1920s-era complex.
-The project focuses on enhancing accessibility, adaptability, and amenities for patrons and performers.
+RBTL’s vision is to create a space where all generations can gather and enjoy the arts.
+To bring that vision to life, the West Herr Performing Arts Center (WHPAC) is undergoing a multi-year restoration project (PROJECT RESTOURATION) to transform the historic structure into a beautifully restored 1920s-era complex.
+The project focuses on enhancing accessibility, adaptability, and amenities for both patrons and performers.
+The objective is to offer a variety of performance, event and rehearsal spaces, with various capacities, to meet the diverse and growing needs of Rochester’s arts community.
 Once completed, WHPAC will fill a critical need for a renowned, multi-stage entertainment venue in the Greater Rochester area and Finger Lakes region with a target completion date set for 2030, the centennial anniversary of the complex.